-- Mild CFS: patient is mobile, can care for themself and do light housework with difficulty
+- Mild CFS: the patient is mobile, can care for themself and do light housework with difficulty

-- Moderate: patient has reduced mobility and is restricted in all activities of daily living.
+- Moderate: the patient has reduced mobility and is restricted in all activities of daily living.
 They have usually stopped work or education.
-Poor sleep quality and duration.
+There is poor sleep quality and duration.

 The differential diagnoses are many and varied, and will vary from patient to patient depending on the initial presentation.
 See also the separate article on Fatigue and TATT.

 - Cardiological or respiratory causes for shortness of breath and chest pain, and many other illnesses depending on the specific symptoms

-There is no currently available biomedical test which can be used to diagnose chronic fatigue syndrome (CFS), and it remains a diagnosis of exclusion.
+There is no currently available biomedical test which can be used to diagnose CFS, and it remains a diagnosis of exclusion.
 In a patient in whom the diagnosis is suspected, the laboratory investigations performed are those required to rule out other causes of illnesses which may mimic CFS: